Suzuki reaction

 The Suzuki reaction or Suzuki coupling is an organic reaction that uses a palladium complex catalyst to cross-couple a boronic acid to an organohalide.
 It was first published in 1979 by Akira Suzuki, and he shared the 2010 Nobel Prize in Chemistry with Richard F. Heck and Ei-ichi Negishi for their contribution to the discovery and development of noble metal catalysis in organic synthesis.
 This reaction is sometimes telescoped with the related Miyaura borylation; the combination is the Suzuki–Miyaura reaction.
 It is widely used to synthesize polyolefins, styrenes, and substituted biphenyls.

-The general scheme for the Suzuki reaction is shown below, where a carbon–carbon single bond is formed by coupling a halide (R^{1}-X) with an organoboron species (R^{2}-BY_{2}) using a palladium catalyst and a base.
-The organoboron species is usually synthesized by hydroboration or carboboration, allowing for rapid generation of molecular complexity.
+The general scheme for the Suzuki reaction forms a carbon–carbon single bond by coupling a halide (R^{1}-X) with an organoboron species (R^{2}-BY_{2}) using a palladium catalyst and a base.
+The organoboron species is usually synthesized by hydroboration or carboboration, allowing for rapid generation of molecular complexity:

 Several reviews have been published describing advancements and the development of the Suzuki reaction.